Costinel22/Team-Profile-Guide/README.md

 Clone the repository from github
-- install inquirer 8.0.0
+- install inquirer 8.0.0   using command  "npm install --save inquirer@^8.0.0"
-- minstal jest
+- minstal jest usig command  " npm i jest"
 - and run on terminal comand "npm run test" for testing
 - and run on terminal comand "node index.js" to imput data
 - on the end of the command you should find on output directory a html file.